ansys/ansys-tools-local-product-launcher/doc/source/plugin_creation.rst

 For the default value, we use the :func:`.get_ansys_root` helper to find the Ansys installation directory.

-Now, the user will see the description when running ``ansys-launcher configure ACP direct``, and can simply accept the default value if they wish!
+Now, the user can see the description when running ``ansys-launcher configure ACP direct``, and simply accept the default value if they wish!